Demand Drafts vs Cheques: When to Use Which Payment Instrument

 Benefits Of Using Cheques

 Despite the rise of digital payments, cheques still offer distinct advantages that make them a preferred choice for many.
 They provide a tangible record and a sense of control over your payments.
-You’ll appreciate their flexibility and ease of use in various scenarios.

-These benefits make cheques a reliable option when immediate digital transfer isn’t necessary or preferred.
-They cater to specific financial management styles and needs.
+You will appreciate their flexibility and ease of use in various scenarios.
+These benefits make cheques a reliable option when immediate digital transfer is not necessary or preferred.

 Every cheque you write creates a physical record in your chequebook counterfoil, and the transaction appears on your bank statement.
 This helps you track your expenses and provides proof of payment, which can be invaluable for budgeting or resolving disputes.
 You can easily see where your money has gone.